boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/embedding-api-reference/members.md

 By passing the value of `viewName` and the query string in the `filterParameters`, you can embed the dashboard with views.

-For more details, please refer to the Knowledge Base article [here](https://support.boldbi.com/agent/kb/14233) to retrieve the viewName and query string from the REST API.
+For more details, please refer to the [Knowledge Base](https://support.boldbi.com/agent/kb/14233) article to retrieve the viewName and query string from the REST API.

 <br>